 The Onahu, Tonahutu, and Green Mountain trails intersect to form a circle route with a few steep sections of short duration.
 Big Meadows is a sea of grasses and wild flowers rimmed by hills.
 3 backcountry sites.

 The entire Continental Divide National Scenic Trail corridor is approximately 3,100 miles (4,988 kilometers) long, from the Canadian border in Montana to the border of Mexico in New Mexico, ranging from 4,000 ft to over 13,000 ft in elevation.
 The 30 miles of trail looping through RMNP pass through beautiful alpine tundra and scenery.
 17 backcountry sites.
-Continental Divide trail in RMNP...
+More on the Continental Divide trail...

 Flattop Mountain can be accessed from either side of the Park, thus provides a cross-park route from Estes Park to Grand Lake.